Democratie-Libre/democratie-libre/doc/documentation.md

 ## Theme

 A theme represents a political topic that is adressed by the state.
+The set of all the themes should implement a full partition of the political domain.

+The themes are supposed to give a proper way to classify the proposals written by the users.
+Every published proposal is classified in a theme.

 The themes are organized in a tree structure, as a folder system on an operating system.
 Each theme can host several children themes.

-At the top of this hierarchic structure are themes that have no parent.
+At the top of this hierarchic structure are themes that have no parent ($parent = null).
 Those specific themes are called roots.

 Each theme hosts proposals that propose solutions for a better management of this topic.

 It also hosts public discussions about the theme.

 Only the administration is allowed to perform operations on the themes.

+### Attributes (not exhaustive)

+*$abtract* is a short text description of the theme

+*$parent* is the parent theme that host the theme.
+It is null if the theme is a root.

+*$children* is an array of the descendant themes

+*$file* is the image associated to a theme

+Some other arguments are used to manage the hierarchy relation.
+The tree architecture is implemented using DoctrineExtensions.

+### Create a theme

+The themes are created by the administration.

 ### Move a theme